American and Bermudan options in currency markets under proportional transaction costs: Main results and discussion

 \begin{definition}[Ask price] The \emph{ask price} or \emph{seller's price} or \emph{upper hedging price} of~$(\xi,\mathcal{E})$ at time $0$ in terms of any currency $i=1,\ldots,d$ is defined as

 \end{definition}

-The interpretation of the ask price is that an endowment of at least~\(\pi^a_i(\xi,\mathcal{E})\) units of asset~\(i\) at time~\(0\) would enable an investor to settle the option without risk.
-A superhedging strategy $y$ for the seller is called \emph{optimal} if $y_0=\pi^a_i(\xi,\mathcal{E})e^i$.
+The interpretation of the ask price is that an endowment of at least~\(p^a_i(\xi,\mathcal{E})\) units of asset~\(i\) at time~\(0\) would enable an investor to settle the option without risk.
+A superhedging strategy $y$ for the seller is called \emph{optimal} if $y_0=p^a_i(\xi,\mathcal{E})e^i$.

-Our main aims are to compute and represent the option price~$\pi^a_i(\xi,\mathcal{E})$, to construct the set of initial endowments that allow the seller to superhedge, and to construct an optimal superhedging strategy~$y\in\Phi$ for the seller.
+Our main aims are to compute the option price~$p^a_i(\xi,\mathcal{E})$ algorithmically and to find a probabilistic dual representation for it, to construct the set of initial endowments that allow the seller to superhedge, and to construct an optimal superhedging strategy~$y\in\Phi$ for the seller.
 To this end, consider the following construction.

 \begin{construction} For all $t$, let

 Define

 For $t<T$, let